-Survival rates for many types of cancer are worse in the United Kingdom (UK) than in the rest of Europe,1 partly due to delays in diagnosis.2 For many cancers, symptoms can be vague and non-specific, meaning that general practitioners (GPs) may find it difficult to determine whether further clinical investigations or a referral are needed.2 3 Delays in diagnosis have a negative impact on the lives of people with cancer, their families and caregivers – the UK Department of Health has reported that increased public awareness of cancer symptoms and earlier diagnosis could save an estimated 5,000 lives every year.13
+Survival rates for many types of cancer are worse in the United Kingdom (UK) than in the rest of Europe,1 partly due to delays in diagnosis.2 For many cancers, symptoms can be vague and non-specific, meaning that GPs may find it difficult to determine whether further clinical investigations or a referral are needed.2 3 Delays in diagnosis have a negative impact on the lives of people with cancer, their families and carers – the UK Department of Health has reported that increased public awareness of cancer symptoms and earlier diagnosis could save an estimated 5,000 lives every year.13

 The CDS tool was launched in 2013, initially focusing on lung, colorectal, pancreatic, gastro-oesophageal and ovarian cancer.5 It has since been expanded to include blood, breast, cervical, uterine, kidney, prostate and testicular cancer.
 While it does not diagnose cancer, it helps GPs ‘think possible cancer’ and consider further testing and specialist referral.
 To do this, it uses: